Looking Back on the May 25th 2021 Virtual Chapter Meeting

 We also celebrated the life of an important Harmonizer, Jed Casey, who died on Monday after suffering a heart attack last Friday according to Harmonizer Phil Ashford: "Sorry to report the passing of my father-in-law Jed Casey.
 He turned 95 in February and was living in Mechanicsburg PA with his wife Jane at a retirement home.
 He was a good man , a great father-in-law, a terrific motivator, and a beloved family man.
 We lost a great one."

 Jed was an important figure in barbershopping in the DC area and for our chapter.
 He was a noted director for the Fairfax Chorus for years and took them to International contests several times.
+When he retired from Fairfax he joined our chapter in 1980.
+He had joined the Society in 1956.
+He was fun, and funny.
+A leader and talented.
+He was a stage presence judge and coached our chorus several years.

 He and his wife Jane (she too was a leader in SAI in this area) were a strong team and their children followed in the barbershop hobby too and made their mark as well.
 Daughter Janet married Harmonizer Phil Ashford and was a well-known director of the Pride of Baltimore SAI Chorus before she passed.
 Daughter Judy married former Harmonizer Harold Nantz who was an early tenor in Vaudeville.
 They live now in Florida.